 Cat Care Gifts for Athena

 Athena was born in Croatia.

-While at PWP she was frequently mixed with a male for breeding purposes, but this never resulted in a pregnancy.
-She is missing the tips of both ears and has had extensive surgery on her left front paw and face from unsuccessful introductions to the male.
+While at Paradise Wildlife Park she was frequently mixed with a male for breeding purposes, but this never resulted in a pregnancy.

-Athena although being captive born still displays very similar behaviour to that shown in wild animals.
-She is very silent on foot, having a stride length of approximately half a meter and will often stalk guests, keepers and photographers.
+Athena is very silent on foot, having a stride length of approximately half a meter and will often stalk guests, keepers and photographers.
 Activity is usually more common early afternoon and into the evening.
 This is encouraged by carrying out enrichment feeds.
 Boxes are very popular as they can be bitten and dragged around the enclosure similar to a carcass.
 Food items can also be suspended to encourage climbing activity and improve overall fitness.
 We also use a variety of synthetic smells and herbs which allow the cat to come into contact with unfamiliar scents as they would in the wild.

 Jaguars are the largest cat species found within South America.

 As with the majority of the big cats they are solitary and only really socialize with others for breeding purposes.
 There are slight variations in the colour of the coat with black individuals being relatively common.
 These all black cats are often incorrectly referred to as black panthers.
 The coat colouration is very similar to that of a leopard, but there is a difference in the rosettes which in the jaguar have a small black dots in the centre.